riccc02/DataAnalystPortfolio/README.md

 # data-analyst

+Personal Portfolio
-Compilation of data science code in python - personal portofolio
+Compilation of data analyst code in python